mstksg/inCode/copy/entries/trie.md

 ```

 Given a `v` value, we'll make a coalgebra `[k] -> TrieF k v [k]`.
 Our "seed"
-will be the `[k]` key we want to insert, and we'll generate our singleton key
+will be the `[k]` key (token string) we want to insert, and we'll generate our
-by making sub-maps with sub-keys.
+singleton key by making sub-maps with sub-keys.

 Our coalgebra ("layer generating function") goes like this: